JorelAli/CommandAPI/docssrc/src/intro.md

 - Adds new section [5.1 Argument suggestions](./argumentsuggestions.md) to cover how to override suggestions - Having it all in section _5.
 Arguments_ was a bit too content-heavy
 - Adds documentation for the new `.overrideSuggestions()` method in section [5.1 Argument suggestions](./argumentsuggestions.md#suggestions-depending-on-previous-arguments)
 - Simplified the description of the documentation updates
+- Changed the artifact ID for the dependency of the CommandAPI.
+Instead of being `commandapi`, it is now `commandapi-core`.
+You can view the changes in section [2 Setting up your development environment](./quickstart.md)

 ### Documentation changes 2.1 \\(\rightarrow\\) 3.0: